 - Did you create any useful documents or templates that could be used again?
 For instance, you might have written a job description for someone with digital skills.

 - What changed on the project that made things better?
 For instance, a visit to a conference might have given people enthusiasm and understanding that they used in the digital transformation project.

 - Did you use or see any useful tools?
 Maybe a working with a digital agency together via a piece of cloud software was useful, or someone set up a useful spreadsheet to manage the project budget.

 - How good was your planning?
 Where the deadlines were self-imposed, such as with a mobile website development, and external suppliers are involved, delays often happen.
 Were our timescales unrealistic?
 Or did unexpected events (what were they?) delay things?

 - Did you achieve the outcomes you expected?
 This is the big one.
 You should go back to your business case and see what you had hoped to achieve.
 Were they realistic?
 Is it too early to tell?
 Or have you just got so involved with the implementation process, that you’ve forgotten why you wanted to do this in the first place?
 When a project ends is often when the real work begins.

 - Of the things that went wrong, can you explain why, and what you would do differently or modify to ensure they might not go wrong the next time?

-You might want to reflect and evaluate your digital development project from an internal or external perspective.
-You should now be ready to start your next digital project with the confidence that comes from having successfully delivered your previous project.
+You might want to reflect and evaluate your digital transformation project from an internal or external perspective.
+You should now be ready to identify the next digital disruption that means you have to start your next digital transformation.
+At least you’ll be doing with the confidence that comes from having successfully delivered your previous project.
 Good luck, and if you’ve a good story to tell, then we’d love to hear about it!